 Can I Use My Credit Card to Pay My Bankruptcy Fees?

-It’s true that many people will wait until they have pulling change from under the couch cushions before they consider investing* in a bankruptcy case.
+It’s true that many people will wait until they are pulling change from under the couch cushions before they consider investing in a bankruptcy case.
 Waiting until you have no resources to fund the filing of a bankruptcy case can cause even more stress and make the decision to file even more difficult.

 Using a Credit Card to Pay Bankruptcy Fees Can Be a Bankruptcy Crime

 “But wait,” you might think, “I have some room on a credit card.
 Maybe I can use that account to pay my fees.
 After all, I’m going to discharge the account in the bankruptcy anyway.
-That way, the court and the attorney will get paid, but it won’t have to come out of my pocket.”
+That way, the court and the attorney will get paid but it won’t have to come out of my pocket.”

 Most bankruptcy attorneys will not take a credit card to pay for fees unless that card is in the name of a party who isn’t filing a bankruptcy case.
 If your parent, friend, or cousin paid the fees for you, your bankruptcy attorney may well be happy to run it as a charge on that person’s account.

 When Cash Advances for Bankruptcy Fees Are Fraudulent

 “What if I take out a cash advance?
 How will the credit card company even know that I was using the cash to pay for a bankruptcy?”
 Good question.
 The creditor doesn’t necessarily have to know that’s what you’re using the money for.